marbl/meryl/documentation/source/reference.rst

     compl = kmer ^ 0b101010
     NumGC = popcount(kmer & b010101)

-  In the usual order, we just need to flip every bit; XOR with b111111.
-GC can be computed by counting bits also, but the operations is a little more complicated.
+  In the usual (ACGT) order, complementation can be accomplished by flipping every bit; an exclusive-or against b111111.
+GC content can be computed by counting bits also, but we need to count the number of two-bit encoded bases where the first and second bits differ.
+This requires shifting the encoded k-mer one place, comparing the -- now overlapping -- adjacent bits with XOR, and finally counting the number of set bits.

   .. code-block:: none